vdim/yz/doc/IMPLEMENTATION.md

 which is based on [fnparse] ( https://github.com/joshua-choi/fnparse) library which is based on parser combinators which is based on [monads] (http://intensivesystems.net/tutorials/monads_101.html).

+* Parsing of query is based on Map of Object Model (MOM).
+See section MOM in this document below for more detail.

 * Parser produces some inner data structure and passes it to query evaluator ([sourse] (https://github.com/vdim/yz/blob/master/src/ru/petrsu/nest/yz/core.clj)).